Hints and tips - five minute read

 During this time all subjects bring their own teaching challenges and the EPQ is no exception – particularly when students are choosing their own project to plan research and implement.
 However, it also presents an opportunity for students to really get to grips with working more independently and innovatively.

 I’ve pulled together some tips and ideas to help support you, and to help you support your students.

 OCR have some valuable EPQ resources on their website.
-There are 4 teaching guides that take you step by step through the delivery of the EPQ.
+There are four teaching guides that take you step by step through the delivery of the EPQ.
 These cover:

-They also have a really good selection of student exemplars that cover a range of marks and a range of academic and practical topics.
+They also have an excellent selection of student exemplars that cover a range of marks and a range of academic and practical topics.

 If you’re new to the EPQ these give you an idea of what a project might look and feel like but are also invaluable with supporting your assessment decisions.

 Moderators’ reports – after every exam series our lead moderator writes a report that contains some very helpful insight into good practice as well as highlighting any pitfalls.